Rodemfr/MicronetToNMEA/README.md

 3.3V   <-- 3.3V
 ```

-MicronetToNMEA can also collect sentences from an NMEA GPS/GNSS wich should be connected to UART 1 of the teensy board :
+MicronetToNMEA can also collect sentences from an NMEA GPS/GNSS connected to UART 1 of the Teensy board :

 ```
 GNSS     Teensy